yssource/crp/src/idioms/object_identity.md

 For example, when implementing the copy-assignment operator, one might short-circuit when the copied object and the assignee are the same.
-Not that in this use the pointer values are not stored.
+Note that in this use the pointer values are not stored.

 This kind of optimization is unnecessary when implementing [Rust's equivalent to the copy assignment